civican/legisinfo/44-1/bills/S-12/bill_text.md

       the disclosure of information is made in the course of the administration of justice when the purpose of the disclosure is not one of making the information known in the community; or

-      the disclosure of information is made by a person who is subject to the order and is about that person and their particulars, in any forum and for any purpose, and they did not intentionally or recklessly reveal the identity of or reveal particulars likely to identify any other person whose identity is protected by that order.
+      the disclosure of information is made by a person who is the subject of the order and is about that person and their particulars, in any forum and for any purpose, and they did not intentionally or recklessly reveal the identity of or reveal particulars likely to identify any other person whose identity is protected by an order prohibiting the publication in any document or the broadcasting or transmission in any way of information that could identify that other person.

   **(6)** Section 486.4 of the Act is amended by adding the following after subsection (4):

-    **(5)** An order made under this section does not apply in respect of the disclosure of information by the victim or witness when it is not the purpose of the disclosure to make the information known to the public.
+    **(5)** An order made under this section does not apply in respect of the disclosure of information by the victim or witness when it is not the purpose of the disclosure to make the information known to the public, including when the disclosure is made to a legal professional, a health care professional or a person in a relationship of trust with the victim or witness.

 ### Section 3